Medically reviewed by Drugs.com. Last updated on Oct 23, 2023.

 Rabies is a deadly virus spread to people from the saliva of infected animals.
 The rabies virus is usually transmitted through a bite.

 Animals most likely to transmit rabies in the United States include bats, coyotes, foxes, raccoons and skunks.
-In developing countries of Africa and Southeast Asia, stray dogs are the most likely to spread rabies to people.
+In developing countries, stray dogs are the most likely to spread rabies to people.

 Once a person begins showing signs and symptoms of rabies, the disease nearly always causes death.
 For this reason, anyone who may have a risk of contracting rabies should receive rabies vaccinations for protection.

 The first symptoms of rabies may be very similar to those of the flu and may last for days.